 Meet the Host of the 2017 Jasper Dark Sky Festival

-Niki Wilson is thrilled to host the Jasper Dark Festival for a third time.
+Niki Wilson is thrilled to host the Jasper Dark Festival for a fourth time.
 When not introducing you to the talented guests on the main stage, she works as a science writer, covering nature and the environment for publications like BBCEarth, Canadian Wildlife Magazine, Natural History Magazine, and Canadian Geographic.
 She’s always looking for creative ways to communicate science, whether it be producing and hosting events, working on documentaries, or teaching.

 If you see her around, please say hello!
 She’d love to hear your Dark Sky Festival stories.